mikejoseph23/url-to-pdf-dotnet/README.md

 # url-to-pdf-dotnet
-Converts a Web Page to a PDF File - .NET C# Library made using NodeJs and Puppeteer
+Converts a Web Page to a PDF File - .NET C# Library made using PuppeteerSharp. http://puppeteersharp.com

 ## About UrlToPdf-DotNet
 A very common requirement for many of my clients is to provide printable web pages in the form of a PDF document.
 Why not just instruct the user to use their browser's print option?
 There are a few reasons: